KxSystems/ml/README.md

 conda install --file requirements.txt
 ```

-**N.B** Tensorflow (>=2.0) and Tensorflow_Text are not a requirement to run all the nlp scripts, but will provide additional functionality if installed.

 * Download the English model using ```python -m spacy download en```

 Other languages that spacy supports can be found at https://spacy.io/usage/models#languages